-Pregnancy: All our hospitals allow one visitor, usually the named birth partner, to accompany women to their 12 and 20 week scans, subject to risk assessment at entrance to the hospital
+Pregnancy: All our hospitals allow one visitor, usually the named birth partner, to accompany women to their antenatal appointments, subject to risk assessment at entrance to the hospital

 Labour/birth: In line with national guidance, we welcome one visitor, usually the named birth partner, to accompany women at all stages of labour including inductions and caesarean sections and the immediate postnatal period.
 A ‘maternity mate’ can also be present with the nominated birthing partner.
 A Doula’s presence is agreed prior to labour on a case by case basis.